 - Tunica mucosa: urotehlion, in the Trigonum vesicae is the Tunica mucosa (Lamina propria is missing)

 - Tela submucosa: Lamina propria (loose connective tissue), does not exist in the clinging Trigonum vesicae

 - Tunica muscularis: smooth muscles which work as a functional entity in the form of the M. detrusor vesicae, but are differentiated again as follows:

 - Tunica adventitia: loose connective tissue, called Tela subserosa in the peritoneal covered area

 - Tunica serosa: partially existing peritoneal layer

 Holding muscles of the urinary bladder

-The bladder is only fixed on two points on the pelvic floor in order to cranially extend while filling up.
+The bladder is only fixed on 2 points on the pelvic floor in order to cranially extend while filling up.
 These points are the Fundus and the Cervix vesicae.

 But there are additional ligament mechanisms:

-- Septa rectovesicalia (female: Os sacrum – rectum, male: Os sacrum – rectum – prostate)
+- Septa rectovesicalia (women: Os sacrum – rectum, men: Os sacrum – rectum – prostate)